z-adams/Tutorials/Pointers/pointers.md

 really no reason to find them confusing: they just add a second level of indirection on top of what we've already seen.
 This is best shown by example:

-Imaging we have an array, called `char* my_str`, which stores some number of characters.
-It turns out that the convenient "strings" most programming languages have handed you are nothing but pointers to arrays of ASCII characters (`char`), which are each one byte.
-If this is in any way confusing, remember that `char`s are nothing but 1-byte integers.
-Like all other data in a computer that behaves like anything other than an integer, `char` behave like characters simply we have defined a way to encode higher-order information in integers.
+Imagine we have an array, called `char* my_str`, which stores some number of characters.
+It turns out that the convenient "strings" of most programming languages are nothing but arrays of ASCII characters (`char`), which are each one byte. `char`s are nothing but 1-byte integers.
+Keep in mind that fundamentally, a byte is nothing more than an integer that can take on values from 0-255.
+All data in a computer that behaves like anything *other* than an integer is simply the result of abstraction built by the programmer.
 In this case, we've chosen to treat certain 1-byte integers as characters by calling them `char` and telling certain functions (like `printf()`) how to interpret them as characters.